mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/spring_damper_exact_solution.png" width="100%"/>

-But when we apply explicit euler to integrate this system, we get the following result, which has been scaled down vertically to fit:
+When we apply explicit euler to integrate this system, we get the following result, which has been scaled down vertically to fit:

 _(todo: this graph should be colored red)_